The Sony a7rII restored my faith in photography 🙂

 If you look at my Pacific Crest Trail Gear List, you’ll see that I was able to create a kit that lets me charge my camera and take great landscape photographs with a minimal amount of weight.
 The Zeiss Milvus 21mm f/2.8, the equivalent lens to the Zeiss Loxia 21mm f/2.8, weighs a lot more.
 The Canon 50mm f/1.2 isn’t a complete equivalent to the Sony Zeiss 55mm f/1.8 because it has a wider aperture, but it is a lot heavier.
 The Canon 50mm f/1.8 simply isn’t as good and should be dismissed.
 The Canon body would weigh a lot more and the total would require a heavier, larger filter, and a much much heavier and larger tripod.
 DSLRs also have a much higher current draw in liveview, and for certain types of landscape photography, liveview is essential.

-There’ll be those that argue the GM lenses make this camera heavy, but no one forces you to use them.
+There’ll be those that argue the GM lenses make this camera heavy, but no one forces you to use them and even if you add a GM lens, you’ll still find weight savings (I know people on forums like to point at photographs and say the weights are the same but measure them yourself.)
 A prime setup for landscapes and a bit of portraiture is still a lightweight system.
 It’s more modular than any DSLR.
+The Sony 16-35 f/2.8 GMaster lens and the Sony a7rII is a very lightweight system too.

 If you’re looking for a tiny tripod, please look at an article I posted where I made my own miniature tripod suitable for mirrorless cameras.